 Did you know that beginning the year, the Centers for Medicare & Medicaid Services are requiring all Promoting Interoperability Programs (e.g., MIPS) participants to use 2015 Edition certified electronic health record technology (CEHRT) to avoid a downward Medicare payment adjustment?

-CMS said they believe these "up-to-date" standards and functions of 2015 Edition CEHRT will better support interoperable exchange of health information and improve clinical workflows.
+CMS said they believe these "up-to-date" standards and functions of 2015 Edition CEHRT will better support the interoperable exchange of health information and improve clinical workflows.

 What are the 2019 CEHRT Requirements?